sourdoughdev/caffeinate/README.md

   puts "ERROR (#{ex.class}) => #{ex.message}"
 end
 ```
+Payment methods (credit or gift) will use your default payment method.
+A CVN is only needed if you use credit for the payment method.

+Dev mode does not need to be set unless you want to see current process messages.

 ## Limitations
 Currently, I have only tested this gem with Starbucks.com eGifts.
 The eGift should work fine in North America.